nirzezak/trash_picking/README.md

 TODO - add a video here

 * Waste sorting with multiple arms simulation using motion planing algorithms and multiprocessing
-* Project for the workshop in algorithms for robot motion planning in Tel Aviv university
+* Project for the workshop in algorithms for robot motion planning in Tel Aviv University

 ## Requirements
 * Use Python 3.9+ (former versions haven't been tested)
-* The reqired Python libraries are defined in: `reqirements.txt`
+* The required Python libraries are defined in: `requirements.txt`

 ## User instructions
 ### GUI